Azure/azure-powershell/src/Compute/Compute.Autorest/docs/Invoke-AzSpotPlacementScore.md

 # Invoke-AzSpotPlacementScore

 ## SYNOPSIS
 Generates placement scores for Spot VM skus.
+This cmdlet calls the Spot Placement Scores API which is in preview.
+More information about this API can be found [here](https://learn.microsoft.com/rest/api/compute/spot-placement-scores/post).

 ## SYNTAX